Indre-V/animation-quiz/README.md

 ### Player Scores

 Local storage feature has been introduced to store top 5 the most recent player scores.
-When the button is clicked, the scores are displayed in the alert.
+When the toggle is clicked, the scores are displayed.
+It closes by clicking minus sign.
 This feedback helps users track their progress and encourages them to continue participating to improve their scores.
+There is hover effect on the toggle for UX.

 <details><summary><b>Player Scores View</b></summary>